 If you are already behind on your payments, there is no time to waste.
 In fact, if you are already behind, we hope that you have already contacted your lender or mortgage servicer to see if ‘something’ can be worked out.
 Many lenders would rather renegotiate the terms of your debt, than to write off a loss.

-Your designated Real Estate Agent should understand the short sale process well enough in order to give you a list of items that you will need to collect to begin the short sale process.
+Your designated real estate agent should understand the short-sale process well enough in order to give you a list of items that you will need to collect to begin.

-So, I suppose it goes without saying that the first thing you NEED is a designated Real Estate Agent to see you through the process.
-Yes, you can use and attorney in the negotiation, but all banks require the use of a licensed Real Estate Agent to list the property for market value.
+So, I suppose it goes without saying that the first thing you NEED is a designated real estate agent to see you through the process.
+Yes, you can use an attorney in the negotiation, but all banks require the use of a licensed real estate agent to list the property for market value.